lovell/sharp/docs/api.md

 #### joinChannel(channels)

 Join a data channel to the image.
 The meaning of the added channels depends on the output colourspace, set with `toColourspace()`.
-By default output will be web-friendly sRGB, with additional channels interpreted as alpha channels.
+By default the output image will be web-friendly sRGB, with additional channels interpreted as alpha channels.

 `channels` is one of
 * a single file path